Thyroid Treatment: What you need to know

 • Basic blood test to check the thyroid function

-• Specialized blood tests to check for underlying autoimmune conditions or thyroid cancer markers
+• Specialised blood tests to check for underlying autoimmune conditions or thyroid cancer markers

 • Ultrasound of the thyroid and neck

-• Specialized imaging such as CT or MRI scans
+• Specialised imaging such as CT or MRI scans

 • Fine needle aspiration biopsy for thyroid nodules